aymab2010/bloxflip-predictor-bot/README.md

 ## How To Setup

-In your env file there are 9 number of things you need to fill in!
+In your env file there is one things you need to fill in!

 ```
 BOT_TOKEN=